25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - `out`: Keyword causes arguments to be passed by reference.

-  - Variables passed as `out` arguments don not have to be initialized before being passed in a method call.
+  - Variables passed as `out` arguments don't have to be initialized before being passed in a method call.
   - **Arguments must be modified**: Value must be assigned before the method returns
   - Enables a function to return multiple values (old way).
 [Tuples](#tuples) are recommended for this.
   - Cannot be used on the first argument of an extension method